AMS-MRC-disc-math-bio/pmfe/README.md

 The result will be printed to your terminal.

+For more information about either program, run it with the `-h` option.

 ## License

 The source for iB4e-GTfold-parametrizer is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.